-The Silva Navigation School is committed to the principals of sustainable tourism and the setting of high quality environmental standards.
+The Silva Navigation School is committed to the principals of sustainable tourism and the setting of high-quality environmental standards.

 Whilst we cannot be perfect, we do our best and welcome suggestions of how we might improve.

-We help promote Environmental Sustainability by…
+Silva Navigation School promote Environmental Sustainability

 - Carefully selecting sites and routes to ensure the most sensitive areas of the Peak District National Park are avoided.